 In October 2019, Cube built its largest event store at Wembley Stadium in just three days.
 Internally, the lay-out of the superstore was designed to optimise transaction times and maximise customer-flow within the short retail window before and after the main match.

 In total, the project involved 42 crew members, 144 build hours and 4000 components.

 The event superstore had a capacity of 1000 people at any one time and saw 3140 visitors per hour.

-Part of the Cube International group, Cube Partnership is at the forefront of redefining and reimagining the sports retail, ecommerce, licensing and merchandise industries, working with sports brands, teams, venues and events across the globe.
+Part of the Cube International group, Cube Partnership is at the forefront of redefining and reimagining the sports retail, ecommerce, licensing and merchandise industries, working with sports brands, lifestyle brands, teams, venues and events across the globe.